-The Liberty University Police Department (LUPD) has been designated as the entity responsible for compiling and publishing Liberty University's Annual Campus Security Report.
-This report provides vital information about security on Liberty University's campus with a copy kept for easy access and reference at LUPD's headquarters in Green Hall Area 725, 1971 University Blvd. in Lynchburg, Virginia.
-This report is also available online at www.liberty.edu/LUPD.
-Unless otherwise noted, updates are annual, prior to October 1.
-All materials contained in this report are also submitted to the Department of Education via Web-based Data Collection.
+The Office of Equity & Compliance has been designated as the entity responsible for compiling and publishing Liberty University's Annual Campus Security Report.
+This report provides vital information about security on Liberty University's campus with a copy kept for easy access and reference at the Office of Equity & Compliance in Green Hall, Room 1845, 1971 University Blvd. in Lynchburg, Virginia.
+This report is also available online at Liberty.edu/LUPD.

+Unless otherwise noted, updates are annual, prior to Oct.
+1. All materials contained in this report are also submitted to the Department of Education via web-based data collection.